troglobit/pimd/README.md

    * `disable`: Disable pimd on this interface, i.e., do not send or listen for PIM-SM traffic

+   * `dr-priority <1-4294967294>`: The DR Priority option, sent in all all PIM Hello messages.
+Used instead of the IP address in all DR elections, if all PIM routers in LAN advertise it.
+The higher, the better, default 1.

    * `distance <1-255>`: The interface's admin distance value (also confusingly referred to as *metric preference* in the RFC) in PIM Assert messages.
 Used with `metric` to elect the active multicast